Abd Allah ibn Ubayy: Banu Qaynuqa

 Ibn Ubayy's last sentence has been interpreted in various ways.
 Rodinson considered it as threat against Muhammad, Watt that Ibn Ubayy "urged their importance as a fighting unit in view of the expected Meccan onslaught".

 Muslims have traditionally seen the episode as another piece of evidence for Ibn Ubayy's hypocrisy since he insisted that adherence to Islam had not completely severed the old obligations of tribal and personal loyalty.
 However, Ibn Ubayy had not defended the Qaynuqa but merely pleaded for mercy.
 His plea implies that Muhammad intended to put the Qaynuqa to death, as he later did with the Banu Qurayza, but after Ibn Ubayy's intercession, they were merely expelled from Medina, their property falling to Muhammad and the Muhajirun.

 Battle of Uhud

 In the consultations preceding the approaching Meccan attack on Medina in 625, Ibn Ubayy had favoured Muhammad's original plan to defend from the strongholds inside Medina itself:...our city is a virgin, inviolate.
 We have never gone forth to our enemies, but we have suffered loss: remaining within our walls, we have beaten them off with slaughter.
-Leave the Coreish alone.
+Leave the Coreish (Quraysh) alone.
 If they remain, it will be in evil case; when they retire, it will be disappointed and frustrated in their designs.Some young Muslims, however, argued that the Meccans should be fought outside the city.
 Persuaded by the latter, Muhammad adopted an offensive strategy.
 According to Islamic tradition, Ibn Ubayy expressed his anger about his advice being rejected: "We do not know why we shall kill ourselves".